 SS: I did a bunch of things—this is what drove me towards politics and gave me insights that were quite useful in the future.

 Immediately after graduating, I went to work in the financial services, [specifically] in the securities industry, for [a] bank downtown and became a stockbroker.
-I did a college degree, but in parallel with that, I did some licensing examinations in the securities industry.
-I did that for almost five years [until 1995], and learnt a lot about the capital market.
+I did the first level of the CFA program, but in parallel with that, I did some licensing examinations in the securities industry.
+I did that for almost five years [until 1995], and learnt a lot about the capital markets.

 Osgoode Hall Law School was the next academic thing I did.
 After Osgoode, [in 1998] I interrupted the articles and went to the College of Europe to do my Masters in law, where I studied European integration with the European legal system.
 Then I went back to complete my articles and got called to the bar.
-I went on to do my Masters and S.J.D at Harvard Law School [in 2000].
+I went on to do my Master’s [coursework completed in 2001] and S.J.D at Harvard Law School [dissertation defended in 2006].
 [There I found the] project that led me to thinking about government […] I looked at […] national constitutional orders in conflict with the super-national legal systems—like that of the European Union legal system.